verhas/repl/README.md

 call chain.
 Every command has to have a unique command keyword.
 This is the keyword that the users should type at the start of the line.
 Note that users are required to type in only that many characters as many makes the command unique, thus there is no reason to be afraid to define long command names.

+When a command name is defined with the `*` as the first character then the REPL application will not recognize the command in abbreviated form.
+This is to ensure that "dangerous" commands, like `exit` are not executed accidentally.

 ##Parameter definition